YashKushwaha/chatbot_ui_v5/README.md

 > Note: the library downloads models of size ~ 2 GB to the `.cache/datalabs/models` folder

+The extracted markdown can be directly passed into LLM pipeline and used for tasks like summary generation, metadata enrichment etc.

+To build a vector database, we can read the markdown file and split it into smaller chnuks.

-Once data has been extracted from pdf in markdown format, we can use the [`MarkdownReader`](https://github.com/run-llama/llama_index/blob/131df8869d22049ee503edcc293da22dfb95ac1b/llama-index-integrations/readers/llama-index-readers-file/llama_index/readers/file/markdown/base.py) to load the data.
+We can use the [`MarkdownReader`](https://github.com/run-llama/llama_index/blob/131df8869d22049ee503edcc293da22dfb95ac1b/llama-index-integrations/readers/llama-index-readers-file/llama_index/readers/file/markdown/base.py) to load the data.

 It splits the markdown file into smaller chunks.
 The logic can be found in the `markdown_to_tups` function defined in the [source code](https://github.com/run-llama/llama_index/blob/131df8869d22049ee503edcc293da22dfb95ac1b/llama-index-integrations/readers/llama-index-readers-file/llama_index/readers/file/markdown/base.py)

 Since document is split by sections, we get documents of varying length.
 We can loop through the nodes and further split the nodes into smaller nodes with some overlap.

 ---
 It turns out that the `text_from_rendered` method in `marker` library returns pdf into a nice Markdown format which is great if we want to generate a summary of the paper or directly feed into the LLM.
-However for RAG application, we need smaller chunks and metadata (e.g. page number, location on the page etc) so that we can evaluate retrieval pipeline.
-For this we need to parse through the individual blocks in the pdf to get the metadata.
+However for RAG application, we need smaller chunks along with their metadata (e.g. page number, location on the page etc) so that we can evaluate retrieval pipeline.
+But the resulting markdown lacks metadata.

-Now, data in pdf is stored into different types of blocks such as Text, Title, Caption, Image, PageHeader etc. We can decide which blocks to keep and which blocks to discard.
+To get metadata we will have to manually parse through different block types that make up the pdf (such as Text, Title, Caption, Image, PageHeader etc).
+We can decide which blocks to keep and which blocks to discard.

 ---
 **Understanding the blocks extracted**